 Dr. McIntyre, a recipient of the Ladas Award for Exemplary Teaching, teaches coursework in classroom management, the study of behavior disorders, and methods for teaching students with emotional and behavioral disorders.
-He consults widely with school districts in the United States, Canada, and Mexico regarding practical and positive management of student behavior, facilitation of positive emotional development in recent immigrant students, and the effective teaching of African American youngsters (an overrepresented population in programs for students with behavior disorders).
-He is the lead staff development trainer in behavior management for Sopris West Publishers.
+He consults widely with school districts in the United States, Canada, and Mexico.

-The author of three books and over 150 articles related to behavior, Dr. McIntyre promotes practical, positive, and respectful management of student behavior.
-His most recent book, "The Behavior Survival Guide for Kids: How to make good choices and stay out of trouble" has been translated into Spanish and Croatian.
+The author of four books and over 200 articles related to behavior, Dr. McIntyre promotes practical, positive, and respectful management of student behavior.
+His most recent book, "The Survival Guide for Kids with Behavior Challenge: How to make good choices and stay out of trouble" has been translated into Spanish, Korean and Croatian.
 Dr. McIntyre has written several successful federal grant applications.
 That funding has allowed him to direct specialized teacher training projects at Hunter College.

-Dr. Mac enjoys back-country hiking/camping, white water kayaking, and swapping humorous stories about behavior in the classroom.
+Dr. Mac enjoys spending time with his family, back-country hiking/camping, white water kayaking, and swapping humorous stories about behavior in the classroom.